 Anti-coup hackers target Myanmar govt sites as protesters jam Yangon roads

-- Dozens of police patrolled the vicinity of Myaynigone junction as motorists also blocked roads.
+- "The practice is detrimental to public safety and incites confusion, fear and distress in difficult times," NetBlocks tweeted.

-YANGON: Hackers attacked Myanmar government websites Thursday to protest against the military coup, as the junta pressed on with its attempts to stymie nationwide opposition with internet blockades and troop deployments.
+YANGON: Hackers targeted Myanmar government websites Thursday to protest against the military coup, as the junta pressed on with its attempts to stymie nationwide opposition with internet blockades and troop deployments.

 A group called Myanmar Hackers disrupted websites including the Central Bank, the Myanmar military's propaganda page, state-run broadcaster MRTV, the Port Authority, and the Food and Drug Administration.